-3.0.1 Environmental Setting.
-The proposed project area is located along the right descending bank of the Mississippi River near River Mile 634 AHP in Phillips County, Arkansas (Figure 1).
+- 3.0.1 Environmental Setting.
+The proposed project area is located along the right descending bank of the Mississippi River near River Mile 812 AHP in Mississippi County, Arkansas (Figure 1).
 This reach of the Mississippi River consists of a sharp river bend.
-The mainline Mississippi River Levee traverses south throughout this reach varying from approximately 1,200 feet to 4,000 feet landside of top bank.
-The lands surrounding the proposed project area are predominantly agricultural and forested lands.

-3.0.2 Description of Watershed.
-The proposed project area is located in the Lower Mississippi-Helena Watershed, Hydrologic Unit Code (HUC) 08020100, which drains approximately 566 square miles.
+The mainline Mississippi River Levee traverses southwest throughout this reach located approximately 2,400 feet landside of top bank.
+The lands surrounding the proposed project area are predominantly agricultural and forested lands with some industrial land scattered throughout.
+Along the outside bend and immediately downstream of the project limits are a barge loading facility handling various commodities and a large steel fabrication facility.
+An encroaching sand point bar exists across the channel from the project limits. - 3.0.2 Description of Watershed.
+The proposed project area is located in the Lower Mississippi-Memphis Watershed, Hydrologic Unit Code (HUC) 08010100, which drains approximately 152 square miles.
 The average ground elevation within this watershed is approximately 168 feet with little relief.
-Within the Arkansas portion of the watershed, land use is dominated by forest (43%), crops (26%), and water (18%) (NLCD 2006).
+Within the Arkansas portion of the watershed, land use is dominated by crops (43%), forest (34%), and water (14%) (NLCD 2006). - 3.0.3 Climate.

-3.0.3 Climate.
 The climate of the proposed project area is characterized by long, warm summers, comparatively short, mild winters, and abundant rainfall.
 Snow is rare and most winter precipitation falls as rain, but occasional cold fronts can bring temperatures near or below freezing.
 The total annual precipitation averages approximately 50 inches.
-Average annual maximum and minimum temperatures are approximately 73 degrees and 53 degrees Fahrenheit, respectively.
+Average annual maximum and minimum temperatures are approximately 70 degrees and 51 degrees Fahrenheit, respectively. - 3.0.4 Geology.

-3.0.4 Geology.
 The proposed project area is located within the Mississippi Alluvial Valley, which formed by glacial melt waters carrying large amounts of water, silt, sand, and gravel from the country's interior down to the Gulf Coast.
 The alluvial valley is bordered on the east by bluffs and on the west by merging valleys of the principal tributaries and ranges in width from approximately 30 to 90 miles (Saucier 1994).
 Quaternary deposits within the alluvial valley consist of various abandoned channels and point bar deposits of historic Mississippi River meander belts.
 The fluvial-geomorphic history determines the individual soil types at specific locations.
-The majority of the soils immediately adjacent to the project area are frequently flooded Tunica, Crevasse, and Robinsonville soils (SSURGO 2014).
+The majority of the soils within the immediate project footprint are sand alluvium.